– Satyakam Ray

 Silicon Valley in the US hosts companies like Apple, HP, Google, Oracle, Intel, Cisco, Facebook, Broadcom, Adobe, eBay, and many more stalwarts in tech.
 The Indian Silicon Valley, Bangalore, is home to numerous home-grown techs.
 Startups like Team Indus, Ather Energy, Explara, Fabulyst, Nexhop, Zerodha, Zivame, Embibe, Colive, Zoomcar, ClearTax, etc.

 Comparing the two lists, one can point out that the former is more recognized and has a global presence, whereas the latter is a new budding enterprise.
 Still, the Indian counterparts have achieved a lot quicker and are raring to grow.

 However, the importance of the startup ecosystem in the Indian Scenario is enormous.
-With Flipkart, swiggy, Zomato, Amazon, Ola, Uber, and Big basket’s entry into the market, they have benefited Indian households all over the country as they cater to the needs of day-to-day lives.
+Flipkart, swiggy, Zomato, Amazon, Ola, Uber, and Big Basket’s entries into the market have benefited Indian households all over the country as they cater to the needs of day-to-day lives.
 Also, it’s an essential source of job creation in this already gloomy economic Scenario.